fazlulkarimweb/custom-id/readme.md

 # Custom ID

-A tiny, unique but customizable,🤠 human-friendly but secure, encrypted but beautiful,🐱‍🐉 string ID generator for JavaScript 🎉🎉
+A tiny, unique but customizable,🤠 human-friendly but secure, encrypted but beautiful,🐱‍🐉intuitive string ID generator for JavaScript 🎉🎉

 ## Inspiration